-The IceCube neutrino observatory, the largest detector with 1 Gton of instrumented ice, has been in full operation since May 2011 and has already accumulated an unprecedented exposure to cosmic neutrino sources and atmospheric neutrinos from 10 GeV to 109 GeV.
+The IceCube neutrino observatory, the largest detector with 1 Gton of instrumented ice, has been in full operation since May 2011 and has already accumulated an unprecedented exposure to cosmic neutrino sources and atmospheric neutrinos from 10 GeV to $10^9$ GeV.
 Neutrino telescopes, while initially not designed to probe lower energy atmospheric neutrino oscillations, have started to explore the energy range from 10 to 100 GeV.
-IceCube [7, 5] and the ANTARES [3] experiment are reporting first observations of atmospheric neutrino oscillations with their detectors.
+IceCube [6, 5] and the ANTARES [3] experiment are reporting first observations of atmospheric neutrino oscillations with their detectors.

 IceCube is now setting the benchmark for future detectors.
 It has already accumulated more exposure to high-energy neutrinos, from 10 GeV to beyond 1 EeV, than any other experiment.
-A very detailed review of the current state of neutrino astronomy can be found in [1].
+A very detailed review of the current state of neutrino astronomy, which we will refer to at several occasions, can be found in [1].
 We will discuss three energy scales with respect to expansion beyond the current detector capabilities.